mengchen-li/mengchen-li.github.io/_blog/2026-03-20-when-the-south-wind-returns.md

 "I don't know.
 If I have the chance."

 Man-yi made a soft sound of acknowledgment.
-She wiped her fingers on a paper napkin, then rubbed them on the knee of her denim shorts.
+She wiped her fingers on a napkin, then rubbed them on the knee of her denim shorts.
 Her head was down as she did this; Shen Hui couldn't read her expression.

 Man-yi stood up.
 "It's late.
 Your aunt will be back."

-She walked to the door and pulled it open, then stopped.
+She walked to the door, pulled it open, then stopped.
 She turned back.

 "Come to my place tomorrow."

 "For what?"

-Man-yi tilted her head and smiled—something a little teasing in it.
+Man-yi tilted her head and smiled, something a little teasing in it.
 "I'll do your makeup.
-You've come all the way to Hong Kong—you should dress up at least once."
+You've come all the way to Hong Kong; you should dress up at least once."

 She left.
-Her slippers on the corridor tiles—pa, pa—two steps and she was at the next door.
-It opened, and closed.
+Her slippers on the corridor tiles, *pa, pa*, two steps and she was at the next door.
+It opened and closed.

 Shen Hui sat alone on the folding bed.
 She pressed her hand to the place where Man-yi had been sitting.
 The sheets still held a trace of warmth.

 Saturday.
 Her last full day in Hong Kong.

-In the morning she went to HKU as planned, returned her borrower's card, handed in the photocopy receipts to the library office.
+In the morning she went to HKU as planned, returned her borrower's card, and handed in the photocopy receipts to the library office.
 Coming out, the sun was bright, but the air had lost none of its moisture.
-Sunlight bore down through the wet air, and everything had soft edges.
+Sunlight bore down through the wet air and everything had soft edges.

 In the afternoon she returned to her aunt's flat and packed.
-She didn't have much—a single travel bag held everything.
-Her aunt, rare to be home, made her a bowl of noodles and then tucked two packets of sun cakes into the travel bag.
+She didn't have much; a single travel bag held everything.
+Her aunt, rare to be home, made her a bowl of noodles and tucked two packets of sun cakes into the travel bag.

-At four o'clock, the doorbell rang.
+At four o'clock the doorbell rang.
 Her aunt went to answer it.
-Man-yi stood outside, wearing a washed-soft cotton blouse—white background with small blue flowers, buttons fastened to the second.
+Man-yi stood outside, wearing a washed-soft cotton blouse, white background with small blue flowers, buttons fastened to the second.

 "Yuet-ngo-jie," she said sweetly, "I've come to borrow Hui-hui for an hour."

 Her aunt said fine.
 Man-yi took Shen Hui to the flat next door.
-When Shen Hui came in, she noticed that the tea table had been covered with a clean white towel on which a row of cosmetics had been set out with care: foundation, loose powder, an eyebrow pencil, an eyeshadow palette, blush, and four or five lipsticks—the gold and silver tubes in a line, a small orderly arsenal.
+When Shen Hui stepped inside, she noticed the tea table had been covered with a clean white towel on which a row of cosmetics had been set out with care: foundation, loose powder, an eyebrow pencil, an eyeshadow palette, blush, and four or five lipsticks, the gold and silver tubes arranged in a line like a small orderly arsenal.

 "Sit."
 Man-yi patted the chair in front of the dining table.
-She stood, took a triangular sponge from a clear plastic box.
+She stood and took a triangular sponge from a clear plastic box.
 "Chin up."

 Shen Hui raised her chin.
 Man-yi squeezed a little foundation onto the back of her own hand, picked it up with the sponge, and began to pat it lightly across Shen Hui's face.
-Man-yi stood very close—close enough that Shen Hui could see the underside of her chin, the hollow of her collarbone, could smell the light soap scent of her clothing, and beneath it the base note of all the perfumes she tested at her counter each day—impossible to name, just feeling warm and deep and lingering.
+Man-yi stood very close, close enough that Shen Hui could see the underside of her chin, the hollow of her collarbone, could smell the light soap scent of her clothing, and beneath it the base note of all the perfumes she tested at her counter each day; impossible to name, only feeling warm and deep and lingering.

 "Your skin is very good," Man-yi said as she worked.
-"Fine pores—you don't need much base."
+"Fine pores; you don't need much base."

 Her hand moved from forehead to cheekbone, from cheekbone to chin.
-When she passed over the lips, her hand paused.
+When she passed over the lips her hand paused.
 "Your lips are dry."
 She set down the sponge, picked up a lip balm from the table, and applied it directly to Shen Hui's lips.

-The balm's touch was soft, smooth.
+The balm's touch was soft and smooth.
 Man-yi applied it slowly, starting from the center of the upper lip and tracing along the arc of the Cupid's bow.
 Her left hand cupped Shen Hui's chin, thumb resting at its center.

 "Relax your mouth," she said.

 Shen Hui relaxed.

 Man-yi finished the upper lip and moved to the lower.
-Her gaze was entirely concentrated on Shen Hui's mouth—focused with no glance to spare.
+Her gaze was entirely concentrated on Shen Hui's mouth, focused with no glance to spare.
 Shen Hui had never had anyone look at her mouth like this.
-Man-yi's eyes followed the lip balm as it moved, studying each part before passing on, taking a whole mouth and breaking it into smaller portions, each requiring its own full attention.
+Man-yi's eyes followed the lip balm as it moved, studying each part before passing on, taking a whole mouth and breaking it into smaller portions, each requiring its own full attention before she could move on.

 When the balm was done, Man-yi continued.
 She took a very fine eyebrow pencil and filled in Shen Hui's brows, one hair at a time.
 "Your eyebrows grow in thick.
 Thick brows have character."

 The eyeshadow was applied with a finger.
-Man-yi dipped her ring finger into a dusting of apricot powder, closed Shen Hui's eyes, and blended it across her lids with a light, even touch.
-That ring finger pressing on her eyelids with exquisite gentleness.
+Man-yi dipped her ring finger into a dusting of apricot powder, closed Shen Hui's eyes, and blended it across her lids with a light and even touch.
+That ring finger pressed on her eyelids with exquisite gentleness.
 Shen Hui sat with her eyes closed, feeling Man-yi's finger moving slowly across her eyelids.
 She held her breath.

 "Breathe," Man-yi said.